mattngaw/quartz/content/diary/courses.md

 **FCE Hours**: 50.
 At this time in my undergrad, I was not ready for 50.

-**Other Commitments**: Gym, club frisbee, intramural basketball, social life

-**Workload**: Should have been moderate—or with the right focus, even a light workload—but for a variety of reasons it was a heavy load.
-This semester served as a wakeup call for me to reflect on what my priorities are.
+**Comments**: This semester served as a wakeup call for me to reflect on what my priorities are.

 ## Fall 2021 (first time @ Pitt)